fvwmorg/fvwmorg.github.io/Wiki/CookBook/AdaptiveButtons/index.md

 ---
-layout : wiki
+layout: wiki
-title : AdaptiveButtons
+title: AdaptiveButtons
-type : recipe
+type: recipe
-description : |
+description: |
   Through the SendToModule command, FvwmButtons can be configured to be more dynamic.
 You can change the Colorset, Icon, Title, etc. of a Button.